What is Personal Finance?

 Saving refers to excess cash that is retained for future investing or spending.
 If there is a surplus between what a person earns as income and what they spend, the difference can be directed towards savings or investments.
 Managing savings is a critical area of personal finance.

 - Physical cash

 Most people keep at least some savings to manage their cash flow and the short-term difference between their income and expenses.
 Having too much savings, however, can actually be viewed as a bad thing since it earns little to no return compared to investments.

 Investing relates to the purchase of assets that are expected to generate a rate of return, with the hope that over time the individual will receive back more money than they originally invested.
 Investing carries risk, and not all assets actually end up producing a positive rate of return.
 This is where we see the relationship between risk and return.

 Common forms of investing include:

 Investing is the most complicated area of personal finance and is one of the areas where people get the most professional advice.
-There are vast differences in risk and rewards between different investments, and most people seek help with this area of their financial plan.
+There are vast differences in risk and reward between different investments, and most people seek help with this area of their financial plan.

 Personal protection refers to a wide range of products that can be used to guard against an unforeseen and adverse event.

 - Life insurance